 In addition to the dissertation itself, this project has spawned two “spinoff” papers currently in progress: one on the clash of Nicaraguan Sandinismo and Miskito ethnonationalism in Nicaragua, and the other on a more developed theory of cultural formations and social change.
 Using the immense amount of data gathered, I also plan to dive more deeply into the Nicaraguan and Iranian counter-revolutions in a future paper.

-Realizing Revolution: Culture, Contingency, and Change in Iran and Nicaragua, 1979-1999
+Realizing Revolution: Nationalism, Freedom, and Utopia in Iran and Nicaragua, 1979-1999

 My dissertation uses periodicals, archival documents, and secondary sources to examine the intersections of conscious attempts at social revolutionary change with structural realities, contingencies, and political opponents.
 It focuses on the evolution of revolutionary cultural politics as revolutionaries struggle to make their revolution a reality.